 From January next year, it will be possible to report as an occupational disease perhaps the most common problem of our time: back pain, or chronic lumbar spine pain.
 Such a diagnosis would typically be made for people in physically demanding jobs involving heavy lifting (nurses, warehouse workers), where the likelihood of such problems is reported to be 40-60% higher than in the general population.
 However, clerks who use a small laptop instead of a screen at eye level, resulting in hunching, should focus on workplace ergonomics rather than potential compensation.

-Presumption is not enough to make any claim.
-Only a doctor can declare the existence of an occupational disease, and even then only a specialist occupational health assessment centre.
+If you believe you have an occupational disease, it is essential to contact a specialist workplace dedicated to the recognition of such diseases.
+Presumption will not be sufficient for you to make any claim.
+Only a doctor can declare the existence of an occupational disease, and even then only a specialised workplace specialising in occupational health assessments.
 If the workplace confirms an occupational disease, you can turn to your employer.

 If your medical condition does not currently fall within the list of occupational diseases, but you are sure that it has occurred in this context, it is worth following the amendments to the relevant government regulation.
 A doctor may also recognise as an occupational disease a disease that arose before the inclusion in the list of occupational diseases, from the time of its inclusion in the list and for a maximum of 3 years before its inclusion in the list.